Bear Mountain Activities: 10+ Activities for a Perfect Day

-My kids and I decided to do some exploring.
-I suggested that we check out the local state park because I knew it from my childhood and was certain that Bear Mountain activities were abundant and fun.
+My kids and I decided to do some exploring and while we have our favorites spots that we visit often, I suggested that we check out the local state park because I remember it from my childhood.
+I remember Bear Mountain State Park fondly and knew that Bear Mountain activities were abundant and fun.

 PARKING FEE: (as of the date of this published post)